2022 Service Content Optimization Guide

 - How do I do a better job at taking care of my vehicle’s battery?

-While you’ll certainly want to answer some of these questions after the inspection, it might be a good idea to address them beforehand.
+While you’ll undoubtedly want to answer some of these questions after the inspection, it might be a good idea to address them beforehand.
 As mentioned above, use graphs like the one below to clarify and educate your site visitors.

 Some of the more common questions surround the topics of:

 For tire pressure, we find most users search for content when their tire pressure monitoring system (or TPMS) light turns on.
 Content for these pages is fairly straightforward; warn customers about the dangers of driving their vehicle with underinflated tires and how to fix the issue.